 Tonight, I lay here, in the cozy cocoon of my sleeping bag, listening to the sounds of many frogs.
 The croaks and clicks and grunts of constant communication.
 A language I do not know.
 If I were a braver woman, I would put my headlamp on or search for them by the light of the moon.
 I would love to see just one.

 I am camping alone tonight (no other hiker’s tent near mine).
 I sleep so much better than I did the first week outside.
 The frogs are comforting.
 I am nervous about bears.
 If a bear wandered close to my food, I would prefer to just sleep through it.

 I mostly feel safe.

 I hope that my spirit speaks loud enough for the earth to understand.
-I will do no harm here – not to a beetle or an ant, or a flower on the path.
+I will do no harm here – not to a beetle, an ant, or a flower on the path.
 I watch every step.
 I am careful.
 I hope my energy radiates through these mountains and she embraces me in her safety; in the knowing, I am an observer.
-I am here to appreciate every detail of this earth from the deepest level of my being.
-Perhaps in her knowing, I can be blanketed in protection by the earths spirit.
+I am here to appreciate every detail of this place.
+Perhaps in her knowing, I can be protected by the earth’s spirit.